daneroo/go-ted1k/README.md

 CREATE TABLE IF NOT EXISTS watt (
   -- timestamp [ (p) ] with time zone
-  stamp TIMESTAMP WITHOUT TIME ZONE NOT NULL PRIMARY KEY, watt integer NOT NULL DEFAULT '0'
+  stamp TIMESTAMPTZ NOT NULL PRIMARY KEY, watt integer NOT NULL DEFAULT '0'
 );
+-- To inspect the database current timezone: CONFIRM this is UTC SELECT current_setting('TIMEZONE');
--- For timescaledb (must be done on an empty table) SELECT create_hypertable('watt', 'stamp')
+-- For timescaledb (can be done on an non empty table, but have not investigated the performance impact) SELECT create_hypertable('watt', 'stamp') WHERE NOT EXISTS (SELECT 1 FROM _timescaledb_catalog.hypertable WHERE table_name = 'watt');

 ```

 ## JSON